 - Concerning the mentioned fields involved in multidisciplinary research, take note how SNH specifically mentions “stratigraphers” and “sedimentologists”, which are two geological disciplines.
 As for the necessary palaeontological disciplines, SNH is less specific: “researchers covering the widest possible range of specialisms in palaeontology relevant to Silurian biota”.
 This sounds like it was written by a geologist who is not clued in on fossils.
 Three things can be said about this.
 1) Colin MacFadyen is a volcanologist who does not know much about fossils.
 2) It is remarkable that SNH demanded multidisciplinary research at a fossil site, but it cannot name the palaeontological disciplines that would be required.
-3) Does this requirement sound like something SNH takes to heart, or could it have been concocted to keep us out of the site?
+3) Does this requirement sound like something SNH really believes in, or could it have been concocted to keep us out of the site?

 - As mentioned above, the work associated with stratigraphy and sedimentology had been carried out already by Miller et al. (2000) and Lovelock (1998).
 These are fields where you can only get so much information out of a site before you hit a wall.
 This makes it a doubtful requirement because the purpose would be merely to confirm previous results.